Impact of space-time curvature coupling on the vacuum energy induced by a magnetic topological defect in flat space-time of arbitrary dimension: Induced vacuum energy density. General relations

 In flat space-time, the solution to Eq.\eqref{a12} that satisfies the Robin boundary conditions \eqref{Robin} outside the impenetrable tube of radius $r_0$ has the form

 where $\theta$ is the parameter characterizing the boundary condition,

-$ 0 < k < \infty$, $ -\infty < p^j < \infty $ for $ j = 1, \dots, d{-}2 $; and $ n \in \mathbb{Z} $, where $ \mathbb{Z}$ denotes the set of integer numbers.
+$ 0 < k < \infty$, {$\bf{p}=(p^z,p^1,...,p^{d-3})$, $\bf{x}_{d-2}=(z,x^1,...,x^{d-3})$, $ -\infty < p^z < \infty $,} $ -\infty < p^j < \infty $ for $ j = 1, \dots, d{-}3 $; and $ n \in \mathbb{Z} $, where $ \mathbb{Z}$ denotes the set of integer numbers.
 The functions $ J_\rho(u) $ and $ Y_\rho(u) $ are the Bessel functions of the first and second kinds of order $ \rho $, respectively.
 A prime on a function denotes differentiation with respect to its argument.
 The solutions given by Eq.~\eqref{6} satisfy the orthonormalization condition

-Unfortunately, the Exp.\eqref{a14a} exhibits ultraviolet divergences and requires renormalization, see, e.g., \cite{Mostbib}.
-In our case, where the magnetic field is excluded from the region accessible to the matter field, the renormalization procedure reduces to a single subtraction: the removal of the contribution corresponding to the absence of the magnetic flux, see \cite{Babansky:1999re}.
+Unfortunately, the Exp.\eqref{a14a} exhibits ultraviolet divergences and requires renormalization, see, e.g., \cite{Mostbib}. {In our setting, where the magnetic field is excluded from the region accessible to the matter field, the renormalization procedure reduces to a single subtraction: removing the contribution corresponding to the absence of magnetic flux, see \cite{Babansky:1999re}.
+Consequently, the induced vacuum energy is defined as the change in vacuum energy between an impenetrable tube carrying a magnetic flux and the same impenetrable tube without flux.
+Of course, both quantities also contain a surface divergence arising from the presence of the boundary (the tube surface) - the Casimir surface energy.
+This contribution is determined solely by the geometry/topology of the boundary and by the boundary conditions imposed on the fields \cite{Mostbib,Bordag:2001qi,Bordag:2001ta,Vassilevich:2003xt}; it is independent of the presence of the magnetic flux inside the tube.
+Consequently, this divergence cancels upon subtraction and does not require the introduction of additional counterterms.}

 Using \eqref{a14a} and \eqref{6}, along with the renormalization procedure described above, the renormalized vacuum energy density in $(d+1)$-dimensional space-time can be written as \cite{Gorkavenko:2013rsa}